 Now, ten years later, Bill was set free to display his true ability.
 He had perfected the Colorforms doll house format with classics, like Holly Hobby and Raggedy Ann.
 Thus, this was his chance to do the same for Mickey.
 And Bill rose to the occasion with this charming Mickey Mouse Play House.
 I love the way he made Mickey and Minnie oversized, and got their styling exactly right!

-Two weeks ago, the Disney Studio's charming archivist, Elizabeth Spatz, visited Mouse Heaven for the second time.
-Her area of expertise is Disney Merchandise.
-She left with my only copy of this toy, along with a suitcase full of other items that, hopefully, will be preserved for posterity, in the Walt Disney Archives.
+Two weeks ago, Elizabeth Spatz, the charming archivist for the Disney Consumer Products division visited Mouse Heaven for the second time.
+She left with my only copy of this toy, along with a suitcase full of other items that, hopefully, will be preserved for posterity, in the Walt Disney Consumer Products Archives.
 Alas, if I had my wits about me, I would have scanned this toy and a few that follow in the weeks preceding her arrival.
 Instead, what you see here is an image that I captured from an ad on eBay.
 While not as perfect as scanning the original would have been, this photo still conveys Bill's gift for creating exquisitely delicious imagery.